sonicemma/Sprint-Challenge-Authentication/README.md

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    bcrypt stores passwords into hashes.
+It uses key stregtening and hashes it muliple times to it against brute force attacks.

 - [ ] What does bcrypt do to slow down attackers?

+    It lets you have a configurable iteration account to hash it as many tims as you want, which makes it slow to decyrpt, as opposed to with oher hashing services like MD5.

 - [ ] What are the three parts of the JSON Web Token?

+    Header, payload, and signature

 ## Minimum Viable Product